Want to know how to use SEO copywriting to increase your search engine rankings?

 Titles & Meta Descriptions

-Treat this like writing an ad – you’re usually competing with ~10 other websites for a user to click on, so you’ll want to entice your reader!
+Treat this like writing an ad – you’re usually competing with up to 10 other websites for a user to click on, so you’ll want to entice your reader!
 As such, your meta description should be relevant, enticing, and well-written.
 There are also a few best practices involved with writing meta descriptions:

-Make sure to include your primary keyword at the front of the title tag.
+- Place your primary keyword at the front of the title tag.

 Creating A Killer Headline

 Next, you’ll want to create an engaging headline that also includes your primary keyword.
 This is often wrapped in a <h1> tag or header 1 tag.
 Being able to write a catchy headline is a fundamental skill for any copywriter.
 Here are some basic tips for writing a stand-out H1 tag that gets noticed by readers and search engines alike:

 That’s a step-by-step guide for creating H1 tags that get noticed online.
-A stand-out headline gets the reader’s attention and makes him want to learn more.
+A stand-out headline gets the reader’s attention and makes them want to learn more.

 Optimizing The Content